michael-wolfenden/azure-slack-hubot/README.md

             <td>location</td>
             <td>string</td>
             <td>
-                The location to use for creating the web app, hosting plan and storage account
+                The location to use for creating the web app, hosting plan and storage account<br/>
+                NOTE: Unfortunately the latest version of storage accounts are not avaliable in the Australian data centres yet.
                 <ul>
                     <li>Central US</li>
                     <li>East Asia</li>